 With celebrity chef Kevin Dundon at the helm, our stay in Dunbrody House was always going to be about the food.
-However, it did win ‘Luxury Country House of the Year’ by the Luxury Travel Guide and is a long time member of Ireland’s Blue Book, so is there more to Dunbrody House than just good food?
+However, it did win ‘Luxury Country House of the Year’ by the Luxury Travel Guide, so is there more to Dunbrody House than just good food?

 View this post on Instagram